lemberg/obd2-swift-lib/README.md

 Mode 09 | Information

 - [x] Real-time connection with OBD-II
-- [x] ODB2 full described diagnostic sensors list
+- [x] OBD-II full described diagnostic sensors list
 - [x] Observer of connection and other metrics
 - [x] Several types of returning & requesting diagnostic response
 - [x] Logger, which can save your logs into a file and share it